Work Trends | Chapter 3

 U.S. Workers Assess the Impact of Artificial Intelligence on Jobs

-A nationally representative survey conducted November 17-29 2023 of 1,038 U.S. residents age 18+, including 737 members of the labor force.
-This survey asked questions about new technologies, including automation and artificial intelligence as generative artificial intelligence ushers in a new wave of innovation and change in the United States labor market.
+A nationally representative survey of 1,038 U.S. residents age 18+, including 737 members of the labor force, conducted November 17 to 29, 2023.
+This survey asked questions about new technologies, including automation and artificial intelligence (AI) as generative AI ushers in a new wave of innovation and change in the U.S. labor market.

 Workers’ Awareness of AI Technology

-Most U.S. workers indicate that they heard a little about the impact of AI on workers and jobs in the United States in 2023 (64%).
-One in 10 have not heard, read, or know a lot about how AI will affect jobs and workers.
-Seven in 10 U.S. workers say they know a little about how AI may or may not change the nature of jobs in the U.S. labor market (68%).
+Most U.S. workers indicated that they heard a little about the impact of AI on workers and jobs in the United States in 2023 (64%).
+One in 10 had not heard, read, or knew a lot about how AI will affect jobs and workers.
+Seven in 10 U.S. workers said they knew a little about how AI may or may not change the nature of jobs in the U.S. labor market (68%).

 Impact of AI Technology on Jobs

-Sixty-seven percent (67%) of workers say AI will eliminate more jobs that it will create, while 63% of workers say new technologies eliminate more jobs than they create.
+Sixty-seven percent (67%) of workers said AI will eliminate more jobs that it will create, while 63% of workers said new technologies eliminate more jobs than they create.

 Government’s Role

-8 in 10 (82%) workers say it is very or somewhat important that the government in Washington, D.C. ensures that artificial intelligence (AI) technologies do not cause U.S. workers to lose their jobs.
+Eight in 10 (82%) workers said it is very or somewhat important that the government in Washington, D.C. ensures that AI technologies do not cause U.S. workers to lose their jobs.